warelab/sciapps/README.md

       c.
 Add tags for the app into agaveAppsList.json file

       d.
 Update permission: apps-pems-update -v -u maizecode -p READ_EXECUTE $APP_ID

+      e. cd to agavedancer and run 'grunt'

-      e. cd public and type `live-server` to test the apps before pushing to github
+      f. cd public and type `live-server` to test the apps before pushing to github

   9. Publish to SciApps.org